 (32) The right to a safe and healthy work environment for workers with disabilities includes the development of a coherent national policy on occupational health in the working environment for persons with disabilities.
 The aim of the policy is to prevent accidents and injury arising out of, linked with, or occurring in the course of work.
-The policy should include the protection of all workers with disabilities such as persons with disabilities who: work on short or long-term contracts or part-time, are an apprentice, are self-employed, are migrant workers or are workers in the informal sector.
+This should cover mental health issues linked to stress and burnout at work.
+The policy should include the protection of all workers with disabilities such as persons with disabilities who: work on short-term, long-term or even 0 hour contracts or part-time, are working remotely, are an apprentice, are self-employed, are migrant workers or are workers in the informal sector.
 Representative organisations of workers with disabilities should participate in the formulation, implementation and periodic review of the national policy.

 (37) Collective bargaining arrangements must not discriminate on the basis of disability.
 Where they specify working conditions, this must anticipate or be compatible with provision of reasonable accommodation covered by the agreement.
+Provisions specifically covering the requirements workers with disabilities should never be used as a bargaining chip when reaching an agreement, and no agreement should be considered complete if it excludes from its scope the requirements of persons with disabilities.

 (38) Non-discriminatory access to mainstream technical and vocational guidance, training and placements services on an equal basis is required to realize the right to work and employment for persons with disabilities.
 The participation of persons with disabilities in mainstream services will promote the non-segregation of services and the ‘access of persons with disabilities to open employment and vocational training services.’
 These may be appropriate to enter work, through the course of employment, or to transition between roles.
-States should include measures that allow for certification of capacities and attainments on an equal basis with others, explicit inclusion of persons with disabilities in legislation dealing with vocational training, explicit reference to persons with disabilities in general policies regulating vocational training, accessible premises, information and materials, the provision of vocational staff training on the rights of persons with disabilities, and funding for reasonable accommodation measures, should also be included.
+States should include measures that allow for and actively promote the certification of capacities and attainments on an equal basis with others, explicit inclusion of persons with disabilities in legislation dealing with vocational training, explicit reference to persons with disabilities in general policies regulating vocational training, accessible premises, information and materials, the provision of vocational staff training on the rights of persons with disabilities, and funding for reasonable accommodation measures, should also be included.
 Vocational and professional preparation, training, and other services should be provided in accessible and inclusive ways.

 (42) The promotion of opportunities for freely chosen work requires accessible information on entrepreneurship, micro, small and medium-sized enterprises, and other forms of business models such as cooperatives.
-Non-discriminatory access to business services, markets, infrastructure and technology, and occupational health and safety also need to be considered along with access non-discriminatory access to financial services, mentorship, and networking.
+Non-discriminatory access to business services, markets, infrastructure and technology, and occupational health and safety also need to be considered along with access non-discriminatory access to financial services, sources of financing such as business grants and loans, mentorship, and networking, especially for women with disabilities.
 States Parties should consider the formulation and implementation of an integrated policy framework, coordinated across different levels of government including tax authorities and social security institutions.